CoderDojo-Content/Beginner-Wearables/en/sewing-using-the-conductive-thread.md

 9. Repeat steps 7. and 8. five more times.
 Be sure to pull the thread tight each time.
 This will create a good connection and keep the LED secured tightly to the felt.

+10. You have now learned how to attach wearable components to your project.
+Almost there!

 > Practice makes perfect!
 If you have never sewn before it can be quite tricky in the beginning.
 Don't worry, you'll get the hang of it :)